dedevez/DevCheatSheets/README.md

 ## Features

-- Interactive guides for popular software development activities.
+- Easy-to-read guides for popular software development activities.
-- Hands-on Jupyter Notebooks with runnable code examples.
+- Markdown files with formatted text, code blocks, and inline explanations.
 - Guides for setting up and using tools like:
   - Django
   - React